tardisgo/tardisgo-samples/README.md

 - [tgo.sh](https://github.com/tardisgo/tardisgo-samples/blob/master/scripts/tgo.sh) : transpile all the code in the current directory and run haxe on the result using the user-provided haxe flags
 - [tgoall.sh](https://github.com/tardisgo/tardisgo-samples/blob/master/scripts/tgoall.sh) : transpile all the code in the current directory for all haxe targets and test each of them (requires all the haxe target languages to be installed, with any required haxelibs, tested on OSX)
 - [tgoallu.sh](https://github.com/tardisgo/tardisgo-samples/blob/master/scripts/tgoallu.sh) :  Ubuntu version of tgoall.sh
-- [tgolime.sh](https://github.com/tardisgo/tardisgo-samples/blob/master/scripts/tgolime.sh) : wrapper for the OpenFL "lime" command, to transpile the Go first
+- [tgoopenfl.sh](https://github.com/tardisgo/tardisgo-samples/blob/master/scripts/tgolime.sh) : wrapper for the OpenFL command, to transpile the Go first